Just like us, it is important that your cat’s and dog’s mouths are kept in good condition with regular dental care.

-When we perform dental checks we look at the degree of tartar accumulation and for the presence of gingivitis, periodontal disease and any broken teeth.
+When our vets and vet nurses perform dental checks we look at the degree of tartar accumulation and for the presence of gingivitis, periodontal disease and any broken teeth.
 We then advise you whether or not a dental is required, and what might help to prevent disease in the future.

 Given that we are dealing with the sharp end of dogs and cats, almost all dental procedures require a general anaesthetic.

-Once your pet has been anaesthetised, their mouth is fully examined as most animals’ mouths cannot be examined adequately when they are awake, and a dental chart is created.
-This chart records missing teeth, and broken teeth which should be removed and whether any periodontal disease exists.
-Where we are not sure if a tooth requires extraction or not, x-rays will be taken to look at the roots of the teeth.
-We’ll then Extract any loose, broken or diseased teeth.
-Some are so loose they require little effort to be removed whereas others have multiple large roots and require a surgical procedure with the removal of bone with a high speed drill and stitching of the gum once the tooth is gone.
+Once your pet has been anaesthetised, their mouth is fully examined, and a dental chart is created.
+This chart records missing teeth, broken teeth which should be removed, and whether any periodontal disease exists.
+When we are not sure if a tooth requires extraction or not, x-rays will be taken to look at the roots of the teeth.
+We’ll then extract any loose, broken or diseased teeth.
+Some are so loose they require little effort to be removed, whereas others have multiple large roots and require a surgical procedure with the removal of bone with a high speed drill and stitching of the gum once the tooth is gone.

 Procedures include tooth extractions, scaling and polishing.
 We will also give you advice on how to prevent any further dental problems.